 Bristol Autism Team (BAT) support in education settings

-• have a formal diagnosis of autism
+• have a formal autism diagnosis

 • are on the pathway to an autism diagnosis